Gilbarco Veeder-Root: History

 In 2002, the Gilbarco and Veeder-Root companies combined into one marketing brand.

 In May 2008, the company launched the website AskAboutPCI.com, as a reference for convenience store retailers to learn more about the Payment Card Industry (PCI) rules, regulations, and deadlines.

+In November 2009, Larsen and Toubro (L&T) sold its petroleum dispensing pump (PDP) business to Gilbarco Veeder-Root, a US-based fuel control service provider, for around Rs 150 crore.
+Gilbarco said it acquired the business as part of a plan to increase its presence in the local metering business.

 Gilbarco Veeder-Root was featured on the June 14, 2008, episode of the television show John Ratzenberger's Made in America.
 Danaher spun off several subsidiaries, including Gilbarco Veeder-Root, in 2016 to create Fortive.

+In 2018, Gilbarco Veeder-Root announced acquisition of Midco Limited, an Indian fuel dispenser manufacturer established in 1949 based out of Mumbai.
+Midco has a production unit in Vatva, Gujarat with installed capacity of 50,000 nozzle pumps per annum.

-In May 2019, Gilbarco Veeder-Root announced that after extensive testing of Passport® version 11.04B, CITGO Petroleum Corporation released EMV acceptance software for retailers at the forecourt.
+In May 2019, Gilbarco Veeder-Root announced that after extensive testing of Passport version 11.04B, CITGO Petroleum Corporation released EMV acceptance software for retailers at the forecourt.
 Along with EMV, Version 11.04B brings Passport EDGE to the CITGO network and is now available to CITGO branded sites with Gilbarco Veeder-Root dispensers.
 Passport EDGE is Gilbarco’s new tablet-based POS system for small businesses, available as a low cost subscription, and EMV-ready indoor and outdoor acceptance.

+On August 31, 2022, Vontier announced its acquisition of Invenco, which would become part of Gilbarco Veeder-Root.
+Nearly a year later, Gilbarco Veeder-Root Retail Solutions announced it would change its name to Invenco by GVR, with Passport, Orpak, Insite 360 and DOMS part of the brand.